tballison/commoncrawl-fetcher-lite/README.md

 This fetcher will extract non-truncated `mp4` files from CommonCrawl's compound WARC files and put the `mp4` files in the `docs/` directory.
-Further the fetcher will write a file of URLs for the `mp4` files that CommonCrawl truncated to a file named `urls-for-truncated-files.txt` for later re-fetching.
+Further the fetcher will write the URLs for the `mp4` files that CommonCrawl truncated to a file named `urls-for-truncated-files.txt` for later re-fetching.

 ### Refetch Truncated Files